Why do we have such a hard time achieving our long term goals?

 If my partner comes home early, then I’ll politely remind them of my goals and commit to spending time with them after my session.

 If my friends invite me to go out, then I’ll tell them I’m only free after 7pm.

-Start at the finish line
+5. Skip the “messy middle” by starting at the finish line

 It might seem obvious that the journey to achieving our long term goals starts with a single step, however, new research says this is the wrong way to think.